bloominstituteoftechnology/node-db3-project/README.md

 -   `PUT /api/schemes:id` - updates a given scheme
 -   `DELETE /api/schemes/:id` - removes a given scheme and all associated steps

-### Task 2b: Exit Ticket

-Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/B5tbw4SrosyNZj7wR/88wSK9kqh7gBqk).

-The completion of these questions is mandatory for MVP.
-However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
-This is Lambda School testing itself!
-Please answer honestly and to the best of your ability without using external references.

 ### Task 3: Stretch Problems

 -   In [SQL Try Editor at W3Schools.com](https://www.w3schools.com/Sql/tryit.asp?filename=trysql_select_top):